kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-19-A-Foreigner's-Peking-Duck-Survival-Guide.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140619-beijing-peking-duck-sinja-minfu-/20140619-beijing-peking-duck-sinja-minfu-12.jpg "dip meat not pancakes")

 Next, she takes a bit of duck and dips it into fermented bean sauce&mdash;far saltier and more savory than the hoisin sauce you get in New York.
-Incidentally, after years of being annoyed at how difficult it is to spread a thin, even layer of sauce onto my pancake using chopsticks, I had a face palm <em>"duh"</em> moment when she did this.
+Incidentally, after years of being annoyed at how difficult it is to spread a thin, even layer of sauce onto my pancake using chopsticks, I had a face-palm <em>"duh"</em> moment when she did this.
 It just makes so much more sense to dip the duck rather than spread the sauce.

 She places two to three small slices of duck along one edge of the pancake.